kgateway-dev/kgateway/test/kube2e/README.md

 ### Setup (Previously Released Assets)
 It is possible to run these tests against a previously released version of Gloo Edge.
 This is useful for testing a release candidate, or a nightly build.

 There is no setup required for this option, as the test suite will download the helm chart archive and `glooctl` binary from the specified release.
 You will use the `RELEASED_VERSION` environment variable when running the tests.
+See the [variable definition](/test/testutils/env.go) for more details.

 ### Setup (Locally Build Assets)